Lara St. John: Ancalagon Records

 In 1999, St. John founded the artist-owned record company Ancalagon LLC.
 She did so as a result of her dissatisfaction with the marketing and production approach of larger recording companies.
 St. John named the record company after her pet iguana, Ancalagon.

-Internet presence
+Recordings

 St. John's recordings have been popular on iTunes.
 Her Bach: The Six Sonatas and Partitas for Violin Solo was iTunes' best-selling double album of 2007.
 Her previous recording, Bach: The Concerto Album, rose to number one in the iTunes classical category in 2005, shortly after appearing in the "strongly recommended" section of Gramophone.
 Apolkalypse Now, featuring St. John as a member of the group Polkastra, was released on iTunes in 2009.